 Launched in 2009 at Biwako-Kusatsu Campus, the Business Track features a fascinating combination of courses offered by the College of Business Administration.
 Instruction is held entirely in English, giving you a first-hand, insider's look at business in one of the world's largest economies.
 The program offers you a unique opportunity to study business with an international and intercultural perspective as you study alongside your fellow students from around the world.
-As a Business Track student, you are also eligible to take courses from the JWP class offerings as well as other courses held in English by other faculties at RU.
+As a Business Track student, you are also eligible to take courses from the JWP class offerings in English by other faculties at RU.
+The Business Track and the Faculty of Business Administration will relocate to the new Osaka-Ibaraki Campus beginning in April 2015.

 |Cross Culture Management Research||English Workshop Ⅰ|